mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 ### Buildpack concepts
 The Nginx buildpack's authors have already taken care of the configuration of Nginx so you won't have to do it.
-You change things around using the Ruby instructions in the [repository](https://github.com/beanieboi/nginx-buildpack), but I've found the default configuration to be working fine as is.
-You could set the `NGINX_WORKERS` environment variable, but it defaults to 4 which is about right for a regular Heroku dyno.
+You can change things around using the Ruby instructions in the [repository](https://github.com/beanieboi/nginx-buildpack), but I've found the default configuration to be working just fine as is.
+You could probably set the `NGINX_WORKERS` environment variable, but it defaults to 4 which is about right for a regular Heroku dyno.

 The pack uses three basic concepts: